 Start date will be communicated by the group facilitator.
 (Fridays, 11-12 PM)

-This group is designed to introduce mindfulness and meditation practices as a way of reducing stress, and developing greater balance, control, and fuller participation in your life.
-Mindfulness is a way of learning to relate directly to whatever is happening in your life including the challenges of stress, emotional distress, and everyday demands.
-This group is also intended to dispel myths about meditation and mindfulness, teach you how to recognize your own unique reactions to stress, find more effective ways to respond to stressful situations, and discover how to use your own inner resources to manage overall health and well-being.
+BREATHE is a holistic, integrative, body-mind approach designed to introduce mindful breathing and meditation practices as a way of reducing stress, and developing greater balance, harmony, and fuller participation in your life.
+Mindfulness is a way of learning to connect to your body and learn its responses to challenges of everyday demands.
+In this group you will learn myths and truths about mindful living, recognize your own unique reactions to stress, and cultivate tools that restore your body to calmness when you need them.
 No experience in mindfulness and meditation techniques necessary.
-This group is for graduate students only.

 This group is for students interested in learning and/or developing mindfulness skills to improve mental and emotional wellbeing.
 We will explore the intersection of mindfulness, meditation, stress-reduction, and positive mental health practices with this 5-week instructional and experiential group.
 Learn to better calm the agitated mind, improve mental focus and clarity, and reduce the distressing impact of emotional experiences.